Wrench Wench has been in love with automotive mechanics for decades. She loves sharing advice with fellow DIY mechs and curious cats.

 4. Always Call First

-Going into a dealership before you've talked with anyone is setting yourself up for a huge let down.
+Going into a dealership before you've talked with anyone is setting yourself up for a huge letdown.
+Always call first.

 You get many benefits from calling first.
 Benefits such as:

-a) You don't have to waste gas driving from dealerships to dealership, just to be turned down or find out they don't have what you want.
+- You don't have to waste gas driving from dealership to dealership, just to be turned down or find out they don't have what you want.

-b) You can get an idea for how much they really value their customers.
+- You can get an idea of how much they really value their customers.
 If they are willing to treat you like a valuable human being over the phone without constantly nagging you to come in, you're less likely to be hassled when you go there to buy your new car.

 5. Bring a Few Friends

 Your other friend, "The Mirror" is there to play opposites with you.
 If the sales guy is trying to talk you into something really cool but way more expensive than you had planned for, it's their duty to remind you that it's out of your budget and way more than you need.
-It's there job to do whatever they can to make that way-to-expensive car look like the least desirable car ever.
-Later, when the dealer passes up a vehicle in the back of the lot that fits your short and long term budget, and has all the functionality you need; it's their job to show you how wonderful that car or truck is.
-The good friend they are, they are going to make sure that car looks like the biggest piece of candy in the world.
+It's their job to do whatever they can to make that way-to-expensive car look like the least desirable car ever.
+Later, when the dealer passes up a vehicle in the back of the lot that fits your short and long-term budget and has all the functionality you need, it's their job to show you how wonderful that car or truck is.
+They are going to make sure that car looks like the biggest piece of candy in the world.

 6. Be Busy!

-When you interact with a salesman and woman, you never want to be seen as a person who has time to waste.
+When you interact with a salesperson, you never want to be seen as a person who has time to waste.
 Busy customers represent three things to a salesperson: